Photos of Torres del Paine

 On this Patagonia hiking tour

-, we will pick you up at either the international airport in Punta Arenas or the airport in Puerto Natales, Chile.
-Once we have everyone in Puerto Natales, we will begin the 2 hour drive to Torres del Paine National Park.
-Upon arrival in the park, we will check into our accommodation, freshen up and have our orientation meeting to conduct a gear check and become acquainted with our itinerary.
+, we will pick you up at either the International airport in Punta Arenas or the airport in Puerto Natales, Chile.
+If you arrive in Punta Arenas, we will shuttle you to Puerto Natales.
+Once we have everyone in Puerto Natales, we will check into our accommodation, have our orientation meeting and become acquainted with our itinerary.
 After our meeting, we will have our first Patagonian dinner!

 : When you enter Chile, you will be issued a document called a PDI (tourism card).
 Please do NOT throw this away.
 You will need it to exit the country and nearly every lodge we stay in also asks for a copy.